-In the interests of standardisation there will be only one teacher/Examiner per Centre.
-Where a Centre wishes to use additional teacher/examiners because it has a large number of candidates, permission to do so must be sought from the IGCSE Languages Group at Cambridge before the start of each Speaking examination period.
+In the interests of standardisation, there will be only one teacher/Examiner per Centre.
+Where a Centre wishes to use additional teacher/Examiners, permission to do so must be sought from the Languages Group at Cambridge before the start of each Speaking examination period.
 Permission to use more than one teacher/Examiner will only be granted on the understanding that teacher/Examiners at the Centre work together to ensure a common approach to the conduct of the Speaking examination and the application of the mark scheme.
 The sample the Centre submits to Cambridge should include the work of each teacher/Examiner and a Speaking Examination Working Mark Sheet should be submitted for each teacher/Examiner, with candidate names and numbers clearly entered.
 Please see paragraph 10 (Internal Moderation) for further details.